Using typing.Self for Fluent Interfaces in Python

 The Problem with Legacy Self-Referencing Types

 Legacy patterns relied on bound TypeVar declarations to approximate self-returning behavior.
-This approach introduces covariance vs invariance pitfalls.
+This approach introduces covariance pitfalls and requires redeclaring the TypeVar in every subclass that overrides a method.
 Static checkers struggle to resolve the exact subclass type when methods are chained across modules.
-The generic self annotations also carry minor runtime overhead during class initialization.

 # For Python 3.10: from typing_extensions import Self